lunfardo314/proxima/README.md

-# Proxima: a DAG-based cooperative distributed ledger

-**Warning!
+*Warning!
 This repository contains an ongoing development.
-Currently, it is an experimental (prototype) version.
+Currently, it is in an experimental (prototype) version.
 It definitely contains bugs.
-The code should not be used in production!**
+The code should not be used in production!*

+# Proxima: a DAG-based cooperative distributed ledger

+Proxima is as decentralized and permissionless as Bitcoin (*proof-of-work*, PoW).
+<br>It is similar to *proof-of stake* (PoS), especially because of its energy-efficiency and throughput.
-Proxima is like Bitcoin (PoW) and similar to PoS.
-Yet it is neither PoW, nor a PoS system.
+<br>Yet it is neither PoW, nor a PoS system.
+It is based on **cooperative consensus**.
 See [whitepaper](docs/Proxima_WP.pdf).

 ## Introduction
 Proxima presents a novel architecture for a distributed ledger, commonly referred to as a "blockchain".